 Development cooperation between Germany and El Salvador dates back half a century.
 Since 2008, it has taken place mainly in the framework of regional cooperation with the Central American Integration System (SICA), whose General Secretariat is based in El Salvador, and through support provided to the Honduras-based Central American Bank for Economic Integration (CABEI).
 El Salvador remains an important partner not just for German development cooperation in Central America, but also when it comes to regional cooperation.

-Cooperation focuses on the areas of environmental and climate protection, renewable energy and energy efficiency, economic development promotion as well as security and youth violence prevention.
-Bilateral cooperation also includes a project to support fiscal reform and a waste management project.
+Cooperation focuses on the areas of environmental and climate protection, renewable energy and energy efficiency, security , (re-)integration of children and young people at risk of absconding and youth violence prevention.

-Ongoing projects directly agreed with El Salvador are worth a total of 257.6 million euros.
-Ongoing projects with SICA and CABEI are worth a total of 213.6 million euros and 550.1 million euros respectively.
+Projects directly agreed with El Salvador are worth a total of 257.6 million euros.
+Agreement has also been reached on projects with SICA and CABEI worth more than 230 million euros and more than 690 million euros respectively.

 The European Union – to whose development budget Germany contributes more than 20 percent – is one of the biggest donors in El Salvador and Central America.
 For the period 2014-2020, the EU estimates its funding for El Salvador at 149 million euros and for regional projects in Central America at 120 million euros.

 The active cultural relations between the two countries are based on a bilateral cultural agreement.
 The Deutsche Schule San Salvador, a German school abroad with enhanced German instruction, is the key pillar of these relations.
 The school, which was founded in 1965 and has a current enrolment of approximately 1000 pupils, enjoys an outstanding reputation and is recognised as an Excellent German School Abroad.
-Since the school was authorised to hold Multilingual International Baccalaureate (GIB) examinations, well over half of the school leavers have gone on to study in Germany.
+The school is authorised to hold Multilingual International Baccalaureate (GIB) examinations.

 The independent Foro Cultural Salvadoreño Alemán organises exhibitions, concerts and other cultural events in an honorary capacity, often with the support of the German Embassy and the Goethe-Institut.
-In addition, Germany regularly sponsors various cultural festivals in the country and supports cultural preservation projects to the extent possible.
+In addition, Germany regularly sponsors various cultural festivals in the country and supports cultural preservation projects where possible.

 Another focus of cultural work is supporting and implementing the scholarship programme of the German Academic Exchange Service (DAAD), which has attracted considerable interest.